Growth and Scale Plans

 Accepting ACH transfers requires a slightly different initial workflow than accepting credit cards:

 Bank accounts must first be verified on first payment attempt.
-Two small deposit amounts will be sent from Stripe to the customer’s bank account within 1-2 days.
+Two small deposit amounts will be sent from the payment gateway to the customer’s bank account within 1-2 days.

 Once both steps have been taken for a customer’s bank account, it can be used just like any other payment source, including for recurring charges.

 The two key differences between using ACH and credit cards are:

-– ACH payments take up to 5 business days to receive acknowledgment of their success or failure.
+– For Stripe, ACH payments take up to 5 business days to receive acknowledgment of their success or failure.
 Because of this, ACH payments take up to 7 business days to be reflected in your available Stripe balance.

 – You can only accept funds in USD and only from U.S. bank accounts.
 In addition, your account must have a U.S./USD bank account to accept ACH payments.